kwhite2/git/lessons.md

 Now, you may want to backup or share that file on the Internet.
 Let's connect the directory you made on your local machine to GitHub, on the web.

-Remember, GitHub is a service that allows us to host files, collaborate, and find the work of others.
+Remember, GitHub is a service that allows you to host files, collaborate, and find the work of others.
 Once our syllabus is on GitHub, it will be publicly visible.
+Note that repositories on GitHub can also be private.

 Go to GitHub in your browser and click the plus sign in the upper right hand corner.